 14. AmeriCorps Volunteer

 AmeriCorps volunteers help people in need in different aspects.
-From natural disasters to helping people find housing, volunteers spend period of 3 months up to 1 year volunteering their time and skills to help people in need.
+From natural disasters to helping people find housing, volunteers spend a period of 3 months up to 1 year volunteering their time and skills to help people in need.

 There are 3 different programs within Americorps: